v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 ### 8.2: Pre-scan files to be uploaded to non-compute Azure resources

 **Guidance**: Not applicable; this recommendation is intended for non-compute resources designed to store data.
-Microsoft anti-malware is enabled on the underlying host that supports Azure services (for example, Service Fabric), however it does not run on customer content.
+Azure anti-malware is enabled on the underlying host that supports Azure services (for example, Service Fabric), however it does not run on customer content.

 **Azure Security Center monitoring**: Not applicable